 Unlike most ADSL modems, ADSL routers are designed to run via an Ethernet (or Network) cable and require no installation CD.
 Therefore all setting changes need to be made within the internal software of the router.

-This can be accessed by typing in the IP Address of your router into an Internet Explorer address bar.
+This can be accessed by typing in the IP Address of your router into a web browser address bar.
 This address is typically http://192.168.1.1 but can differ depending on the router manufacturer and model, your router manual will be able to give you further information on this.
-Alternitavely you can follow one of the helpful guides listed below for a step-by-step guide.
+Alternatively you can follow one of the helpful guides listed below for a step-by-step guide.

 All other settings should remain at the default setting of your router.
 Altering anything else could have a detrimental effect on the performance of your connection.

-One of the advantages of Freeola Broadband is the ability to utilise 8 Static IP addresses, more advanced users will be able to use these to create an internal network.
+One of the advantages of Freeola Broadband is the ability to utilise 8 Static IP addresses on some tariffs, more advanced users will be able to use these to create an internal network.
 The following router makes and models have been tested by Freeola Support technicians as being compatible with this advanced technique.